1602/compound/README.md

     compound c

-It just simple node-js console with some Railway bindings, e.g. models.
+It just simple node-js console with some Compound bindings, e.g. models.
 Just one note about working with console.
 Node.js is asynchronous by its nature, and it's great but it made console debugging much more complicated, because you should use callback to fetch result from database, for example.
 I have added one useful method to